/

 CRM Requirements Session

-A document like this is essential because it will give your prospective CRM service providers a substantial amount of the information they need to estimate the scope of required CRM services more precisely.
+A document like this is essential because it will give your prospective CRM service providers a substantial amount of the information they need to demonstrate to your requirements and estimate the scope of required CRM services more precisely.

 They may want to pose additional questions before providing an estimate for services.